Table of Contents[Hide][Show]

 Essential Tips for Snow Tubing

-There are definitely things you need to know before you go.
-Most important is to check the tube park information carefully.
-For example, if you’re going with little ones (under 42″), you’ll want a park with designated tubing lanes for them or one that permits lap riders.
+There are definitely things you need to know before you go and your tubing destination’s website is the place to go.
+Check the tubing regulations and facilities carefully.
+For example, if you’re going snow tubing with toddlers and preschoolers (under 42″), you’ll want a park with designated tubing lanes for them or one that permits lap riders.

 1. What Do You Wear for Snow Tubing?